Stephen Kinnock

-Stephen Nathan Kinnock (born 1 January 1970) is a British politician serving as Member of Parliament (MP) for Aberafan Maesteg, formerly Aberavon, since 2015.
-A member of the Labour Party, he has served as Minister of State for Care since 2024.
-He also was Spouse of the Prime Minister of Denmark from 2011 to 2015.
+Stephen Nathan Kinnock (born 1 January 1970) is a British politician who has served as Secretary of State for Wales since 2026.
+A member of the Labour Party, he has been the Member of Parliament (MP) for Aberafan Maesteg, formerly Aberavon, since 2015.
+Kinnock is the husband of the former Prime Minister of Denmark from 2011 to 2015, Helle Thorning-Schmidt.

 Early life and education

 Kinnock was born in Tredegar, Monmouthshire, the son of British politicians Glenys Kinnock and Neil Kinnock.
 He describes himself as from a "Labour and Trade Union family".

 Kinnock was educated at Drayton Manor High School, a comprehensive school in Hanwell, London.
-He read Modern Languages at Queens' College, Cambridge, taking a BA.
-In 1993, he obtained a MA at the College of Europe in Bruges.
+He read Modern Languages at Queens' College, Cambridge, taking a BA degree.
+In 1993, he obtained a MA degree at the College of Europe in Bruges.

 Although Kinnock's mother was a Welsh speaker, his father was not; he has suggested that Glenys "was reluctant to use Welsh with me for fear of shutting him out".
-He began learning the language properly as an adult, making a pledge to do so when he stood as a parliamentary candidate for a Welsh constituency: "Languages go right to the root of me (..) ...as a politician I want to reach out and listen.
-Languages are a major part of that."